mauwahid/kafman/README.md

 # Kafman
-Kafman is Simple HTTP API for Publishing Kafka message & Console log for kafka's topic consumer
+Kafman is a simple HTTP API for publishing Kafka message & console log for kafka's topic consumer

 # Prerequisites
 - Go 1.15